n3k0lai/ene/README.md

 <p align="center">A javascript bot framework</p>

 ### Summary
-Ene is a general bot framework originally forked from [leafo's bot](https://github.com/leafo/saltw-bot) with architectural influence from [munar](https://github.com/welovekpop/munar).
-Ene looks to provide a robust framework for plugins to interope connections with a variety of other chat services.
-The main intention for Ene is a strong AI for Riichi Mahjong because I want another option from Tenhou.
+Ene is a general bot framework with heavy architectural influence from [munar](https://github.com/welovekpop/munar).
+Ene looks to provide a robust framework for plugins to interope connections with a variety chat services and social networks.

 ### Features
 Ene is divided into three parts:
-* `Ene`: The core game engine
+* `/src/core`: The core bot engine
-* `handlers`: Service Input and Output
+* `/src/adapters/`: Service Input and Output
-* `plugins`: System plugins
+* `/src/plugins/`: dynamic logic for handling input

 ### Goals
+* Add Rice support
+    * Add labelled images
+    * Remove labelled images
 * Add Games
     * Riichi
         * make rules and validators